Eugeniia/evgeniiagolovina.github.io/index.md

 A Postdoctoral Fellow at the Liggins Institute, University of Auckland, New Zealand.

 Arkady and Boris Strugatsky, the greatest Russian science fiction masters, once wrote in “Monday Starts on Saturday” that the goal of science is human happiness.
 I agree.
-I’m passionate about health sciences and I have the same goal in mind - I simply want to be useful and make my small contribution to solving global health problems and making people at least a little happier.
+I’m passionate about science, and I have the same goal in mind - I want to be useful and make my small contribution to solving global health problems and making people at least a little happier.
 To discover this secret of happiness, I want to understand where it comes from and how to attain it for our society.
-I think it comes from me, from you, from our intention to help other people in solving their problems.
+I think it comes from me, from you, from our compassion, our courage, and our intentions to help other people in solving their problems.
 How to help people solve their problems is a difficult question, it's a challenge.
 Do you like challenges?
 I like too.

-Currently, I'm doing research in Justin O’Sullivan “Genomics and Systems Biology” group where we're trying to understand the regulatory role of genetics and epigenetics in the development of complex traits.
-Particularly, we're interested in how genetic variants associated with complex traits can act to regulate genes, and how the knowledge on the 3D genome organization might inform our understanding of tissue- and cell-type-specific gene regulation in the development of these traits.
+Currently, I'm doing research in Justin O’Sullivan “Genomics and Systems Biology” group where we're trying to understand the regulatory role of genetics and epigenetics in the development of complex diseases.
+Particularly, we're interested in how genetic variants associated with complex diseases can act to regulate genes, and how the knowledge on the 3D genome organization might inform our understanding of tissue- and cell-type-specific gene regulation in the development of these diseases.

+Contact me via Linkedin or email.

 &nbsp;

 **Summary:**

 - NGS and multi-omics data analysis, 7 years
-- Broad knowledge in biochemistry, genetics and molecular biology
+- Broad knowledge in health science, genetics, molecular biology and biochemistry
 - Programming experience in R, Python, Matlab, C++, Bash
-- Excellent organisational, writing and communication skills
+- Excellent organisational, writing, communication and presentation skills
 - High motivation to get things done
 - Ability to work in team and independently